CompPhysVienna/n2p2/src/doc/sphinx/source/topics/keywords.rst

    ``cutoff_type 7``

 Defines the cutoff function type used for all symmetry functions.
-The first argument determines the functional form, see :type:`nnp::CutoffFunction::CutoffType` for all available options.
+The first argument determines the functional form, see :cpp:enum:`nnp::CutoffFunction::CutoffType` for all available options.
 Use one of the following integer numbers to select the cutoff type.
 The second argument is optional and sets the parameter :math:`\alpha`.
 If not provided, the default value is :math:`\alpha = 0.0`.

 .. list-table::
    :header-rows: 1